|

 how to make your own floating shelves

-Shaun did an amazing job of making my vision come to life on a budget.
-Using the plumping supplies and the 1″ x 12″ pine boards really helped our budget.
-If you’re trying to find the look but need to do it on a budget, I hope this idea helps you as well.
+Shaun did an amazing job of making my vision come to life on a budget with this great project.
+Using the plumbing supplies and the 1″ x 12″ pine boards really helped our budget.
+If you’re trying to create a similar look but need to do it on a budget, I hope this DIY project idea helps you as well.
+The floating shelves would be great in your kitchen, dining room, laundry room, or living room.

 DIY kitchen shelves

-The finished shelves look amazing, and I am having so much fun styling them.
+The new shelves look amazing, and I am having so much fun styling them with all our kitchen dishes, home decor, and finishing touches.

 how to make your own floating shelves